safari experts, since 1991

 Effective strategies to prevent crop loss

-The use of beehive fences is a good example of land-use consideration when it comes to community conservation efforts.
-Seeing as a negative spin-off of the inconsideration of land use together with rapidly growing human populations has been the destruction of natural wildlife corridors, it is now appropriate to consider mitigation efforts more carefully, in a sustainable way.
+The use of beehive fences is a good example of land-use consideration in community conservation efforts.
+A negative spin-off of land use inconsideration, together with rapidly growing human populations, has been the destruction of natural wildlife corridors.
+Therefore, it is now appropriate to consider mitigation efforts more carefully and sustainably.

 Finally

-Ultimately, it’s about ensuring the peaceful co-existence of humans and elephants in close proximity, and we have science to thank for helping us understand these complex issues so that we can develop science-backed strategies and solutions.
-In this case, non-lethal strategies that promote peace.
+Ultimately, it’s about ensuring the peaceful coexistence of humans and elephants in close proximity.
+Science has helped us understand these complex issues so that we can develop science-backed strategies and solutions—in this case, non-lethal strategies that promote peace.

 Also read: Bees – a solution to human-elephant conflict